Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Definitions and approaches

 The connection to Markovianity now becomes transparent by realizing that ``shaking a bit the system'' is an external intervention that will sooner or later also influence the environment.
 Can this influence of the environment cause a different behaviour of the system?
 If the answer is no, then this precisely means that the dynamics is Markovian.
 In that case, we can conclude the following.
 First, we found above that OQS decoherence implies that $\C D\rho_S(t_1) = \rho_S(t_1)$ for $t_1\ge t_\text{dec}$.
 Obviously, one also has $\C I\rho_S(t_1) = \rho_S(t_1)$ where $\C I$ is the identity operation which, operationally speaking, literally means ``do nothing!''
 Now, according to the definition of Markovianity explained above, the dynamics induced by the environment is insensitive to local operations on the system performed by an external agent.
 Since the two operations $\C D$ and $\C I$ do not change the OQS state, the future dynamics is insensitive to the dephasing operations, that is: the pointer states are stable and the dynamics is classical.
-Formal definitions and a formal proof are given in Appendix~\ref{sec app decoherence}.
+Formal definitions and a proof are given in Appendix~\ref{sec app decoherence}.

 This important message together with various other notions (some of which are only introduced in Sec.~\ref{sec histories}) is summarized in Fig.~\ref{fig overview}.
-Notably, the role of multi-time statistics to probe the stability of pointer states and its connection to Markovianity has not yet been made in the literature on OQS decoherence~\cite{ZurekRMP2003, JoosEtAlBook2003, SchlosshauerBook2007, SchlosshauerPR2019}, and it is also not the focus of quantum Darwinism~\cite{ZurekNP2009, ZurekEnt2022}.
-It has been realized, however, in a numerical study of quantum Brownian motion that non-Markovianity hinders quantum Darwinism~\cite{GalveZambriniManiscalco2016}.
-While it is clear that the definition of Markovianity is mathematically not in one-to-one correspondence to the concept of quantum Darwinism, it seems worthwhile in the future to look for a closer connection of these two notions in physical relevant situations.
+Notably, the role of multi-time statistics to probe the stability of pointer states and its connection to Markovianity is not the focus of the OQS decoherence approach~\cite{ZurekRMP2003, JoosEtAlBook2003, SchlosshauerBook2007, SchlosshauerPR2019} and also not of quantum Darwinism~\cite{ZurekNP2009, KorbiczQuantum2021, ZurekEnt2022}, although --- within the histories framework introduced below --- connections (with varying degree of generality and rigour) have beed made~\cite{PazZurekPRD1993, BrunPRL1997, YuPA1998, BrunPRA2000}.
+Moreover, a clear-cut consensus from numerical studies about the relation between non-Markovianity and quantum Darwinism has not yet emerged~\cite{GalveZambriniManiscalco2016, LampoEtAlPRA2017, MilazzoEtAlPRA2019}.
+Thus, it seems worthwhile in the future to look for a closer connection of (non-)Markovianity and quantum Darwinism in physical relevant situations.

 Finally, we make two more important observations.
 First of all, the question ``what is the pointer basis?'' is non-trivial and has been only answered in certain limiting cases (e.g., very strong or very weak system-bath coupling)~\cite{ZurekRMP2003, JoosEtAlBook2003, SchlosshauerBook2007, SchlosshauerPR2019}.
 In general, for a complex open many-body system coupled to a complex many-body environment the pointer basis is not known.
 It is an advantage of the approach presented in Secs.~\ref{sec intuition} and~\ref{sec Classicality 2} of this paper that no pointer basis needs to be identified.
 Second, all what we said above was restricted to the OQS paradigm, i.e., local observables defined on a system-bath tensor product structure, whose identification can be non-trivial~\cite{StokesNazirRMP2022}.
 This restriction is also lifted in the present approach, which makes it appealing for questions usually studied within the formalism reviewed next.